-The ever-popular Boulder County offers an unmatched lifestyle including easy access to nature and bike paths, great walkability, a vibrant economy, a community feel, and a health-conscious environment.
-With an increase of demand for real estate in Boulder County, buyers were having to act quicker and pay more in 2018 than in 2017.
+Boulder County is a sought-after location for many, offering an unmatched lifestyle with easy access to nature.
+Living in this esteemed area provides close proximity to bike paths, great walkability, a vibrant economy, a community feel, and a health-conscious environment.
+While 2018 was an active year for real estate in Boulder County, 2019 is off to a great start with many notable increases in performance.

 This Colorado Micro Market Report Includes Real Estate data statistics for the following neighborhoods (single family, unless otherwise indicated): Central Boulder, East Boulder, Gunbarrel, Mapleton Hill, Newlands, Niwot, Northeast Boulder, Northwest Boulder, South Boulder, Southeast Boulder, Southwest Boulder.